PalisadoesFoundation/talawa-admin/INSTALLATION.md

         cp .env.example .env

-3. Run Talawa-Api locally in your system, and copy the URL to the `REACT_APP_BACKEND_ENDPOINT` section of the `.env` file.
+3. Run Talawa-api locally in your system, and put its url into the same section of the `.env` file.

         Talawa-API: https://github.com/PalisadoesFoundation/talawa-api

-4. Run Talawa-api locally in your system, and put its url into the same.

       REACT_APP_BACKEND_ENDPOINT=

-      Get the google recaptcha site key from google recaptcha admin or https://www.google.com/recaptcha/admin/create from here for reCAPTCHA v2 and "I'm not a robot" Checkbox, and paste the key here.
+4. Get the google `recaptcha site key` from google recaptcha admin or https://www.google.com/recaptcha/admin/create from here for reCAPTCHA v2 and "I'm not a robot" Checkbox, and paste the key here.
       Note: In domains, fill localhost

       REACT_APP_RECAPTCHA_KEY=

       Note: the secret key and the site key should be generated at the same time for TALAWA-ADMIN and TALAWA-API

 5. When finished, your `.env` file should have the following field filled in.

     - REACT_APP_BACKEND_ENDPOINT
     - REACT_APP_RECAPTCHA_KEY